Mmmgnus/magnus.dev/content/readme/links.md

 title: "Links"
 date: 2020-04-15T18:22:00+02:00
 draft: false
+intro: I have tried many different bookmark storing solutions, but I always forget them and in the end they are full of old links.
+I will try to go back to the basic — Normal lists of links.
 ---

-I have tried many different bookmark storing solutions, but I always forget them and in the end they are full of old links.
-I will try to go back to the basic — Normal lists of links.

 ## Guidelines
 * All links need a short description.